pi-lar/neuropil/doc/source/whatis.rst

 Each hash value that is visible refers to "something that you know" and enables the users of the messaging layer to make sense and to share information.
-Structures thus become visible to a specific user (group) only, which in parts reverts the current aproach of how the internet works.
+Structures thus become visible to a specific user (group) only, which in parts reverts the current approach of how the internet works.

 Our model enforces coopetition between involved parties.
 Central structures are only needed to build up or let entities emerge from the flat address space. neuropil increases and strengthens integrity,